lce-Cream/Scala_training/airflow_helm/readme.md

 # Problemes
 I don't know how to add connections and variables using chart's values.yalm, I guess they are stored in postgres.
+Until I figure it out, I have to bake creds into my docker image.

 ---

+When airflow scheduler imports new DAG, all its functions, which are supposed to be executed on DAG runtime only (as I think), get executed.
+This results in queries to airflow variables and connections tables before they get populated in first DAG's task (commented in current dag.py).
+But such behavior breaks optimization logic, that states about moving all heavy operations to functions thus avoiding top level code.
+There is definitely some misunderstanding of this mechanism in my mind.

+---

-I suspect it's not quite normal behaviour for scheduler.
+I suspect it is not quite normal behavior for scheduler and it should be way more stable.
 ```text
 NAME                                 READY   STATUS    RESTARTS         AGE
 pod/air-postgresql-0                 1/1     Running   1 (59m ago)      23h